American Indian Wars: Tecumseh, the Creek War, and the War of 1812

-By 1800, the Indian population was approximately 600,000 in the continental United States.
+By 1800, the Indian population was approximately 600,000 in what would become the contiguous United States.
 By 1890, their population had declined to about 250,000.
 In 1800, William Henry Harrison became governor of the Indiana Territory, under the direction of President Thomas Jefferson, and he pursued an aggressive policy of obtaining titles to Indian lands.
 Shawnee brothers Tecumseh and Tenskwatawa organized Tecumseh's War, another pan-tribal resistance to westward settlement.

 Tecumseh was in the South attempting to recruit allies among the Creeks, Cherokees, and Choctaws when Harrison marched against the Indian confederacy, defeating Tenskwatawa and his followers at the Battle of Tippecanoe in 1811.
 The Americans hoped that the victory would end the militant resistance, but Tecumseh instead chose to ally openly with the British, who were soon at war with the Americans in the War of 1812.
-The Creek War (1813–14) began as a tribal conflict within the Creek tribe, but it became part of the larger struggle against American expansion.
+The Creek War (1813–1814) began as a tribal conflict within the Creek tribe, but it became part of the larger struggle against American expansion.
 Tecumseh was killed by Harrison's army at the Battle of the Thames, ending the resistance in the Old Northwest.
 The First Seminole War in 1818 resulted in the transfer of Florida from Spain to the United States in 1819.